sorinbotirla/eset-quarantine-recovery/README.md

 pip install pillow pytesseract
 ```

+If you get the "managed environment" error, you can skip it by adding --break-system-packages at the end of the pip install command

-## On Linux, you may also need:
+## On Linux (my testing distro was Debian based, update the equivalent for your distro), you may also need:
 ```bash
 sudo apt install python3-tk tesseract-ocr
 ```

-if you get the "managed environment" error, you can skip it by adding --break-system-packages at the end of the pip install command

 ### 4. Run the GUI
 ```bash